Genetic architecture of microbial behaviors, adaptation, and evolution

 Genetic dissection of an exogenously induced biofilm in laboratory and clinical isolates of E. coli.

 PLoS Pathog.
 2009 May;5(5):e1000432.
 Epub 2009 May 15.
-PDF

 Amini S, Goodarzi H, Tavazoie S